 Amenities at Baruch College Residence Life include 24-hour security, professional live-in Student Life staff, room and residence key-card entry, fully furnished rooms, air conditioning, refrigerator and microwave in room, private bathroom, cable TV, high-speed internet in room, laundry facilities, communal kitchens and lounges, 24-hour gym facilities, and public computers.

-The 6 train on 96th and Lexington Ave and it takes 15 minutes to get to campus, unfortunately there is no resident stipend for metrocards.
+The 6 train on 96th and Lexington Ave and it takes about 20 minutes to get to campus.
+There is no resident stipend for metrocards.

-The 97th street building houses over 1,100 students from colleges all over the city.
-Baruch housing will have 160 students.
+The 1760 Third Avenue building houses over 1,100 students from colleges all over the city.
+Baruch housing will have 240 students.

-There is a parking garage around the corner that has monthly rates, but Baruch and the Residence Halls do not provide any parking or stipend for students.
+There is a parking garage around the corner that has monthly rates, but Baruch and the Residence Hall does not provide any parking or stipend for students.

 Each room, whether you opt for a double or triple occupancy room has a bathroom (shower/sink/toilet) in the room.